AdobeDocs/pass.en/help/authentication/js-preauthorize.md

 #### public status: number; {#public-status-numbr}

 * The HTTP response status code as documented in RFC 7231.
-* Might be 0 in case the `Status` comes from the SDK instead of Adobe Primetime Authentication services.
+* Might be 0 in case the `Status` comes from the SDK instead of Adobe Pass Authentication services.

 #### public code: number; {#public-code-numbr}

-* The standard Adobe Primetime Authentication services error code.
+* The standard Adobe Pass Authentication services error code.
 * Might hold an empty string or a `null` value.

 #### public message: string; {#public-msg-string}